lautarodragan/securitize-challenge/api/README.md

 # Objective

-Build a generic platform that return analytics on an ethereum wallets
+Build a generic platform that return analytics on Ethereum wallets.

 # Tools